Joe-W-Davies/FBPredictor/README.md

 # FBPredictor
-Scrape football stats and train models to predict the outcome
+Scrape football stats and train models to predict the outcome.

 Example scraping command: